 Coursework in the master's in sports administration online program provides the necessary interdisciplinary business skills you need to compete in today’s job market.
 From research methods to management of sports organizations to sport marketing and media, our sports management curriculum helps bridge the gap between theory and application in the real world, so you leave with practical tools you can immediately use in the workplace.

 This 36-credit-hour program is conveniently offered online.
 Complete your coursework when you desire.
 Enjoy the support of our 24/7 professional academic advisors to ensure you earn your degree at the pace you need.
 This program provides the flexibility of allowing you to choose 12 credits of electives from a variety of sports management-related topics.

-A key part of the curriculum is the hands-on internship.
-With this required experiential learning opportunity, you’ll have the chance to build your professional network and gain valuable experience in the field.
+A key part of the curriculum is the opportunity for a hands-on internship.
+With this optional experiential learning opportunity, you’ll have the chance to build your professional network and gain valuable experience in the field.
 “Previous students have successfully completed internships within professional teams in the NFL, NBA, NHL and MLS,” said Newhouse-Bailey.
 “Internship opportunities allow students to build their professional network and gain valuable experience in the field.”